Imaginary Self-Help Clinic for Delusional Writers

 Warning to Readers.
-This material from 'Jimagain' must not be distributed without a warning label and may be hazardous to your mental health.
-Repeated use is discouraged and only advised under medical supervision.
-Discontinue use immediately if you have any of these symptoms...redness or swelling of eyes, nausea, emotional distress, depression, diarrhea, hysterical laughing, or feelings of paranoia.
+The following material must not be distributed without a warning label and may be hazardous to your mental health.
+Repeated use is discouraged.
+Discontinue use immediately if you have any of these symptoms: Redness or swelling of eyes, nausea, emotional distress, paranoia, diarrhea, hysterical laughing, or feelings of depression.

 One question I have to ask myself is, what compels a person to want to write?
-To put this in context, I should note that humanity has a long and nefarious association with flogging and other forms of public humiliation.
-Aside from public floggings, there was also the stocks or other forms of self-imposed pillory.
-But writing?
-Writing is a self-inflicted malady; like putting yourself in the stocks, which leads me to suspect that many writers were previously engaged in self-denigrating behavior in their prior lives.
+To put this in context, I should note that humanity has a long and nefarious association with flogging, and other forms of public humiliation.
+Aside from public floggings, various devices were used to inflict pain on the general public, such as the stocks, or other forms of pillory.
+Writing, by contrast, appears to be a self-inflicted malady; which leads me to suspect that many writers were previously engaged in self-denigrating behavior in their prior lives.

-Getting started is always difficult.
+Getting started is always difficult step in any pursuit.
 If you want to bypass the normal route most take and immediately skyrocket into fame, I suggest you plagiarize.
-Otherwise you're in for a long, arduous trek, which will probably include several phases along the path to achieving said goal;
+Otherwise you are in for a long, arduous trek, which will probably include several phases along the path to achieving said goal;

 - Mildly Delusional - "I want to be a writer"